gobitfly/beaconchain/frontend/README.md

 127.0.0.1 local.beaconcha.in
 ```

-Create server certificates for locally running on https, by runing these comands in the console
+Create server certificates for locally running on https, by runing these commands in the console

 ```bash
 openssl genrsa 2048 > server.key